-Customs audits and money collected as a result are on the rise, but companies can take a number of steps before and during audits to mitigate their potential impact.
+Customs audits and related penalties are on the rise, but companies can take a number of steps before and during audits to mitigate their potential impact.

 U.S. Customs and Border Protection has for many years utilized the focused assessment as its primary tool to conduct comprehensive audits of importers.
 The FA process generally encourages importers to take a more active role in identifying and remedying noncompliance and internal control deficiencies and helps CBP decide whether to initiate collection or other enforcement actions.

 In recent years, however, CBP has conducted more single issue (quick response) audits, which are designed to address a specific objective within a short time, and audit surveys, which allow CBP to quickly obtain information about a company’s import activities relative to a specific trade area or issue.
 While these tools can be an opportunity to avoid a more intensive review, they can also result in full-blown audits or other enforcement actions if they are not taken seriously.